lara-press/docs/routing.md

 ## Admin Panel Routes

-Defined [Admin Pages](https://github.com/lara-press/docs/blob/master/admin.md) in a controller.
+Define [Admin Pages](https://github.com/lara-press/docs/blob/master/admin.md) in a controller.
 Use WordPress actions and filters to manage other admin routes.